Stilnovo, Italian lighting design since 1946

 Venice, 1973 / Pio Toso

-They work in the field of architecture, realising numerous projects nationally and internationally, and participate in various competitions.
-They also collaborate in the field of furniture and design, working with important companies in the field of lighting and furniture.
-They design stands, exhibitions, shops, offices and warehouses for various companies, taking care of their image and graphics.
+The brothers Pio and Tito Toso were both born in Venice.
+They also graduated in architecture in Venice in 1998.
+In 1996, they opened the design studio PIO&TITOTOSO.
+They work in the field of architecture, realizing numerous projects both nationally and internationally, and participate in various competitions.
+They also collaborate in the field of furniture and design, working with major companies in lighting and furniture.
+They design stands, exhibitions, shops, offices, and warehouses for various companies, managing their image and graphics.
+Pio and Tito Toso have received numerous awards, including the “Design Plus” in 2016, the “Good Design Award” in 2009, and several Red Dot Design Awards.
+They have participated in exhibitions in Europe and the United States.

 1 Design Plus (2016)

-3 Red Dot Awards (2012, 2015, 2017)
+3 Red Dot Award (2012, 2015, 2017)

 1 Good Design Award (2009)